sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>netcdf</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Libraries for the Unidata network Common Data Form
+Short desc    : Libraries for the Unidata network Common Data Form
 URL          : http://www.unidata.ucar.edu/software/netcdf/
-Лицензия     : NetCDF
+License      : NetCDF
-Описание     : NetCDF (network Common Data Form) is an interface for array-oriented
+Descript     : NetCDF (network Common Data Form) is an interface for array-oriented
              : data access and a freely-distributed collection of software libraries
              : for C, Fortran, C++, and perl that provides an implementation of the
              : interface.
 The NetCDF library also defines a machine-independent